parsiya/Hugo-Octopress/README.md

     License text

-Lisence page template is located at: `hugo-octopress\layouts\license\single.html`.
+License page template is located at: `hugo-octopress\layouts\license\single.html`.

 ## <a name="issues"></a>Issues/TODO

 If you see any issues/bugs or you are looking for some features please use the Github issue tracker.
 Please keep in my mind that my dayjob is not development and I may be slow in fixing things (or I may ask you to help me with it).

-**The css is a mess.** Yes I agree with that.
-The `css` file is `screen.css` taken from the default Octopress theme.
-I found it easier to just modify the templates to generate HTML code similar to Octopress and use the `css` file.
+**The css is a mess.** The `css` file is `screen.css` taken from the classic Octopress theme.
+I found it easier to just modify the templates to generate HTML code similar to Octopress' output and use the existing `css` file.
 It's bulky (around 53KBs and 2300 lines) and it probably has code for elements that are never used (also duplicates).
-It also contains the highlight code.
+It also contains the highlight code (part of the reason it is big).

 If you know how to clean it up, please let me know or better yet help me do it :)

 ## <a name="attribution"></a>Attribution
 * [Octopress](octopress-link) is created by [Brandon Mathis](https://github.com/imathis).
 Octopress source can be found on [https://github.com/imathis/octopress](https://github.com/imathis/octopress).
 * Some code was taken from the [Hyde-x](https://github.com/zyro/hyde-x) Hugo theme by [Andrei Mihu](http://andreimihu.com/).
 * Sidebar icons are from Font Awesome by Dave Gandy - http://fontawesome.io.

 ## <a name="Ported by"></a>Ported by